jamesAlhassan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1-swap.c script - a function that swaps the values of two integers.

 2-strlen.c script -  a function that returns the length of a string.

+3-puts.c script - a function that prints a string, followed by a new line, to stdout